There are two main reports in iClassPro used to track income on a daily basis. Those are the Bank Deposit report and the Program Deposit Split report.

 Why We are Tracking Deleted Funds

-With the new ledger system, we have included deleted funds on the Bank Deposit report as a negative entry so that accountants and bookkeepers have a more accurate view of the entries and any daily corrections made in iClassPro.
+For this reason, we have included deleted funds on the Bank Deposit report as a negative entry so that accountants and bookkeepers have a more accurate view of the entries and any daily corrections made in iClassPro.
 When a payment is deleted, it is moved from the top section of the bank deposit report to the bottom section, reserved for deleted payments.

-Changes to the Program Deposit Split Report
+Viewing Income on the Program Deposit Split Report

 The program deposit split report breaks down income into the Programs and Charge Categories that payments are applied to after receipt.
 This report uses totals derived from the combination of income, refunds and deletions for the requested time frame to give you a better overview of what areas of your business money is being collected from.
 The top section of the report is reserved for new entries, refunds and deletions, matching the Bank Deposit Report.
 Payments that are recorded but not applied to a charge will be reported as un-applied.

 If an un-applied payment is applied on a date following the original payment date, or a past payment is un-applied and applied again to a different charge, it will appear in the Adjustments section of the report.
-This new section of the report is for tracking income you have already accounted for on a previous date, but has been moved around within your business on the date of the report.
+This section of the report is for tracking income you have already accounted for on a previous date, but has been moved around within your business on the date of the report.
 These types of entries will help you account better for where money ends up at the end of the financial year, but will have no impact on your new income numbers for the day.